 Fad or the future?
-Christian looks at the role of pop-ups in high street regeneration
+We look at the role of pop-ups in high street regeneration.

 Last year, a study by EE claimed that a third of new businesses over the next two years will start as pop-ups.
 It also claimed that nearly half of UK consumers had visited a pop-up shop in the last 12 months, and that pop-ups generated more than £2.3 billion in turnover over the same period.

 The pop-up craze, originating in the US but now well-established in the UK, was championed by Mary Portas as part of her high street regeneration campaign.
 Even Eric Pickles, then communities secretary, got the pop-up bug in 2012 when he turned part of his own office into a revolving pop-up space.

 But can pop-up retail really save the high street?
 Or at the very least, can it play a part in the high street’s revival?

 Pop-ups can drive increased footfall to the high street

 As is regularly suggested by Emma Jones, founder of Enterprise Nation (and associated organisations StartUp Britain and PopUp Britain), pop-ups drive footfall to British high streets.
 From her point of view, that is only a happy by-product of the fundamental goal – to give entrepreneurs an affordable way of getting their business on to the high street.
 But pop-ups create a buzz that benefits not only the pop-up itself but the high street as a whole.